ARTS AND CRAFTS

 This, then, is the intangible cultural heritage that the 2003 Convention aims to safeguard, with each State producing inventories of this heritage, among other measures.

-The Ricardo do Espírito Santo Silva Foundation was created in 1953 by the State as a result of Ricardo do Espírito Santo Silva’s donation of the Azurara Palace and a museological collection of works of decorative art.
-Its mission is to defend, stimulate, promote and pass on from generation to generation knowledge of the decorative arts and related crafts, through workshops as well as academic, museological, conservation and restoration activities.
+The Ricardo do Espírito Santo Silva Foundation was created in 1953 by the State because of Ricardo do Espírito Santo Silva’s donation of the Azurara Palace and a museological collection of works of decorative art.
+Its mission is to defend, stimulate, promote and pass on from generation-to-generation knowledge of the decorative arts and related crafts, through workshops as well as academic, museological, conservation and restoration activities.